Devashi-Choudhary/Automated-ChatBot-for-College-Queries/README.md

 1. You will first have to download the repository and then extract the contents into a folder.
 2. Make sure you have the correct version of Python installed on your machine.
 This code runs on Python 3.6 above.
 3. Now, you need to install the libraries required.
-4. For getting Dataset, please contact us at devashi882@gmail.com.
 5. Now, you can run the python script on terminal using :
 `python filename.py`